philipfleischer/Object-oriented-Programming/Projects/project1/README.md

 # H25_project1_philipef_stanisok
 Project 1 for philipef (philipef@mail.uio.no) and stanisok (stanisok@mail.uio.no) and susanhop (susanhop@mail.uio.no)

-ERRORs are allowed for numpy and scipy in this project!

 Exercise 2h Question:
 How does the energy compared to the energy that you plotted in Exercise 2d?